So, you want a country home. Really? Well, let me tell you a story before you rush out to grab one.

 We did.
 Then the fun began.
 We figured it would cost X and take Y time to complete.
 We are well past Z. Guess our math and timing was off.

 Where to start?
 We decided to tackle the boathouse, a smaller structure.
 I figured a few floorboards needed replacing and maybe the roof needed a patch.
 We ripped up and reframed the floor, poured footings, and replaced some siding timbers.
-Then scrapped, patched, and stained the entire boathouse followed by replaced the electrical wirings.
-Oh, and that roof patch turned out to be a whole now roof.
+Then scrapped, patched, and stained the entire boathouse, followed by replacing the electrical wiring with a trusted contractor that you can contact when you visit website such as https://suburbanenterprises.com/.
+Oh, and that roof patch turned out to be a whole new roof.

 The 48 large square & diamond mullion windows was a detail that attracted us to the house.
 However, repairing them was a complex project.
 They required scraping and replacing of caulk.
 Each window is actually a combination of many smaller panes.
 You must have patience and an exacting personality to spread an even caulk bead around many tiny panes.